 A simple guitar is easy to use in live situations, it’s comfortable because every superfluous detail is omitted, and it is more reliable because if less factors are involved, less issues the guitar could have in the future.

-Good tone and sustain are automatically reached if the whole construction is made impeccably, and, to obtain this, I use modern technology.
+Good tone and sustain are automatically reached if the whole construction is made flawlessly, and, to obtain this, I use modern technology.

 Electric guitars are precision tools, therefore I think precision tools are almost necessary to build them.